-Recruitment and Compensation
+Teacher Recruitment and Compensation

-Initial Education and Training
+Teacher Initial Education and Training

-Teacher training includes three components: general education studies; study related to specific subject(s); and professional study (education science, psychology, didactics and practical training).
+Both universities and professional higher education institutions provide initial teacher education.
+Teacher training includes three components: general education studies; study related to specific subject(s); and professional study (education science, psychology, didactics, and practical training).
 Graduates are awarded certificates that provide evidence of their specific teaching qualifications.

 Ratio of Lower Secondary Education Teachers’ Salary to GDP per Capita 2014